pranav04katiyar/Java_Backend/src/OS/0_OS_Primer2.md

 > The process scheduler is a part of the operating system that decides which process runs at a certain point in time.

 *Process Scheduling Algorithms*
-> There are many scheduling algorithms:
+> There are many scheduling algorithms.
+Few of them are:
-   - > *First Come First Serve (FCFS):* The process that requests the CPU first is allocated the CPU first.
+   1. *First Come First Serve (FCFS):* The process that requests the CPU first is allocated the CPU first.

         > Advantages:
         - > Simple to implement.